What is the WIDL?

-In the Wasatch Independent Debate League we are absolutely
+In the Wasatch Independent Debate League we are

 serious about creating the most exceptional, academically

-rigorous, and inspiring educational experience that a student
+rigorous, and inspiring educational experience that a student can find.

-business, education, and life.

 Classes begin with half an hour of

 discussion and debate on current

 ideas.
 During this time students get to

 challenged to think more deeply than

 they ever have before.